Author – Nishant Tomar

 As the world steps into the digital era, there needs a holistic transformation of the utility sector.
 This was the theme at the recently concluded 5th edition of the India Smart Utility Week 2019 organized by the India Smart Grid Forum.
 The event was organized as an international conference & exhibition and covered key components of the smart cities including smart grids, smart water, and smart city gas distribution.
 The event brought together India’s leading policymakers, regulators, investors, experts on electricity, gas and water supply boards to discuss trends, share best practices and showcase next-generation technologies in the smart city utilities domain.

-This year India Smart Grid Forum expanded the theme and outreach of the event by including the Water and Gas Distribution Utilities apart from the Electrical Utilities.
-Numerous conferences and technical sessions took place in the expo, so we would briefly discussing about the most innovative smart power technologies in India that stood out at the India Smart Utility Week 2019.
+This year, India Smart Grid Forum expanded the theme and outreach of the event by including the Water and Gas Distribution Utilities along with Electrical Utilities.
+Numerous conferences and technical sessions happened at the India Smart Utility Week 2019, so we would briefly discussing about a few innovative smart power technologies in India that stood out.

 Smart Grid Solutions

-Five smart grid pilot projects have been successfully completed with encouraging results in India in Mysore, Shimla, Panipat, Gujarat and Tripura.
+In India, five smart grid pilot projects have been successfully completed with encouraging results in Mysore, Shimla, Panipat, Gujarat and Tripura.
 Around 100,000 consumers have been covered in these five projects through the installation of smart meters, data collection units, advanced metering infrastructure and other advanced power technologies.
 Self-healing smart grids are capable of real-time data gathering through smart sensors and monitoring systems such as SCADA, which will help in identifying and quickly resolving any losses due to power outages and peak-load management.